-The two measures were supported by a broad coalition of civic groups (figs. 40, 41).
+The measures were supported by a broad coalition of civic groups (figs. 40, 41).

-Include the term see in the callout only when referring back to an illustration.
+Include the term see in the callout only when referring to a previous illustration.

 The main image of the fourth poster (fig. 15) is identical to the image in the first poster (see fig. 12), but the typeface is different.